SMRhadou/SMRhadou.github.io/_pages/about.md

 Hello!

 I am Samar (pronounced as Summer or /ˈsʌmə(ɹ)/), a PhD student at the <a href="https://www.upenn.edu/">University of Pennsylvania</a>.
 I work under the supervision of Prof. <a href="https://alelab.seas.upenn.edu/alejandro-ribeiro/">Alejandro Ribeiro</a>.
 My rsearch interests focus on <b>statistical machine learning</b>, <b>optimization</b>, and <b>signal processing</b>.
-I also work on some random ideas in coding theory and game theory.
 Prior to that I worked on graph neural networks and wireless communications.

 Reach out at selaraby (at) seas (dot) upenn (dot) edu.